Canada Research Chair in Human Stem Cell Lineage Commitment

 To this end, the Draper lab is developing new models of healthy lung tissue and lung diseases including pulmonary fibrosis and lung cancer.
 Through the use of reprogramming strategies, Dr. Draper has successfully created human lung tissues that provide his laboratory with a unique avenue for interrogating the cellular and molecular mechanisms that underlie lung function and disease development.

 Early detection is difficult in many lung diseases because they don't tend to manifest until quite late in the disease stage.
-As a result, studying the onset and progression of lungh diseases is challenging.
+As a result, studying the onset and progression of lung diseases is challenging.
 The Draper lab’s ability to model these diseases in vitro allows them to address this challenge and provides them with new insights into the genetic changes taking place at each stage of disease.

 Stem Cells Development.
 2013 15;22(2):279-95.